Corné Weilbach

-Corné Weilbach is a South African rugby union player for the in the Currie Cup.
+Corné Weilbach is a South African rugby union player for Saracens in PREM Rugby.
 His regular position is prop.

 Weilbach was named in the side for the 2022 Currie Cup Premier Division.
-He made his Currie Cup debut for the Western Province against the in Round 2 of the 2022 Currie Cup Premier Division.
+He made his Currie Cup debut for the Western Province against the in Round 2 of the 2022 Currie Cup Premier Division..
+He joined Saracens ahead of the 2026-27 Gallagher PREM Season.